Abhisheksati1/xstreamlit-/README.md

 nextpy init
 ```

-This command initializes a template app in your new directory.
+This command initializes a boilerplate app in your new directory.

 You can run this app in development mode: